 JDi Data is honored to join the Claims Management ClaimsJournal.com team, and will be providing readers with the monthly column “21st Century Claims Management Best Practices”.
 Head over and read the first article of the series.

 Improving Claims Management Through Cloud Computing

-The idea of cloud computing or consuming information technology as a utility resonates a lot like the Application Service Provider (ASP) approach of the 1990’s.
-This ‘out of the box’ platform gives claim departments the opportunity to transition their business model to address 21st century market trends, and provide their customers speed and results.
+The idea of cloud computing or consuming information technology as a utility resonates a lot with the Application Service Provider (ASP) approach of the 1990s.
+This ‘out of the box’ platform gives claim departments the opportunity to transition their business model to address 21st-century market trends, and provide their customers speed and results.

 What is Cloud Computing?

 Cloud computing equips claims managers with hardware and software computing resources that are delivered as a service over a network (typically the Internet).
 Also known as Software as a service (SaaS) or Business Process Outsourcing (BPO), cloud computing essentially extends the idea of centralized computing services first offered in the 1960s with time-sharing and database storage.